takamido/PMGF/README.md

 This repository is provided for academic and research purposes.
 Please cite the related paper if you use the source code, dataset, or analysis scripts in your research.

+The source code and analysis scripts are provided for academic and research use.
+For permission regarding reuse beyond academic research, please contact the corresponding author.

 The anonymized dataset is provided only for academic and non-commercial research use.
 Users should not attempt to identify individual participants from the dataset or redistribute the dataset separately from this repository.

-The license for the source code and analysis scripts will be specified in a separate `LICENSE` file.

 ### Contribution Guidelines